When will the Foundayo pill be available in the UK?

 “From a patient perspective, there are a few main differences between Foundayo and Wegovy tablets,” Dr. Doyle explains.
 They are:

-• How and when you take them: “With Wegovy, you have to fast for 30 minutes before you take them, whereas Foundayo can be taken with or without food,” Dr. Doyle explains.
-In fact, the US guidance around how and when to take Wegovy is strict: Wegovy tablets must be taken with no more than 120ml of water and on an empty stomach at least 30 minutes before eating or drinking.
+• How and when you take them: “With the Wegovy pill, you have to fast for 30 minutes before you take them, whereas Foundayo can be taken with or without food,” Dr. Doyle explains.
+In fact, the guidance around how and when to take Wegovy is strict: Wegovy tablets must be taken with no more than 120ml of water and on an empty stomach at least 30 minutes before eating or drinking.
 “If you don't stick to the 30-minute fasting window, some of the drug won’t be absorbed well, so you won’t get a full dose, and you’re therefore not likely to get the full benefits,” Dr. Doyle says.

 What is orforglipron used for?